GANGREEK/SCL-GAN/SCL_GAN/README.md

 )

 ## Citation
-Submitted in In Reputed Journal Of IEEE Transactions (Will update Soon after good news)
+Submitted in In Reputed Conference ICIP 2025 (Will update Soon after good news)
 ```

 ```